 Savannah is a tiny village located in the state of Ohio.
 With a population of 322 people and just one neighborhood, Savannah is the 728th largest community in Ohio.
-Much of the housing stock in Savannah was built prior to World War II, making it one of the older and more historic villages in the country.
+Savannah has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Savannah isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Savannah are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Savannah is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Savannah is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Savannah who work in office and administrative support (25.47%), management occupations (13.04%), and law enforcement and fire fighting (6.21%).

 In Savannah, however, the average commute to work is quite long.
 On average, people spend 31.46 minutes each day getting to work, which is significantly higher than the national average.